 Each semester we host a number of academic seminars and events that expand upon and enrich our classroom.

-Fall 2014 - Spring 2015 Seminars Seminars begin at 11:20 a.m. in the Meyerhoff Auditorium (101 Ho Science Center).
+Fall 2014 - Spring 2015 Seminars Seminars begin at 11:30 a.m. in the Meyerhoff Auditorium (101 Ho Science Center) - unless specified otherwise.
 More details will be added to this schedule as they become available throughout the semester.

 September 2 - Welcome to Physics & Astronomy and Summer Research Poster Session